 That leads to problems like:

-Over 2 million people around the world have MS, including about 400,000 Americans.
 MS is mostly a disease that adults get and is usually diagnosed between the ages of 20 and 50.
 It is more common in women than men.

 Let's talk about what's causing those roadblocks for the signals.
-If a person has MS, the immune system — which usually fights germs — attack nerves in the brain and spinal cord.
+If a person has MS, the immune system — which usually fights germs — attacks nerves in the brain and spinal cord.
 It damages the layer of tissue, called myelin, which surrounds and protects the nerves.

 When those signals get slowed down or blocked, people with MS feel one or more symptoms, such as vision problems or feeling unsteady on their feet.
 The symptoms will vary depending on what nerves are affected.